 At Cumberland Hospital, we understand children whose chronic illnesses impact their emotional outlook and behaviors.
-Our professionals are experts in childhood diseases, chronic illnesses and emotional development.
-Using positive reinforcement and the latest medical approaches, our experienced professionals help young people ages 2 to 22 heal physically and emotionally.
+Combining positive reinforcement with medical treatment, our experienced professionals help young people ages 2 to 22 heal physically and emotionally.

 At Cumberland Hospital, young people – and their families – learn effective strategies to integrate successful management of their disease into their daily lives.
 And just as important, these young people can begin to enjoy life again.

 Treatment starts with effective and individualized goal setting.
 Because different chronic illnesses require various interventions and intensities of medical services, Cumberland’s Chronic Illness Program offers a wide variety of therapies and activities designed to meet the individual needs of each patient’s medical, social and emotional health.
 After a patient’s initial evaluation, our clinical staff develops a Master Treatment Plan that takes into account the child’s unique, specialized needs.
 The length-of-stay at Cumberland varies according to the diagnosis and the individual child’s needs.